xbenov/gcomp-rescue/DEFEND-Database-server-game.md

 We want to secure our communication from phpMyAdmin to MySQL **using SSL**.
 We already have our **certificate and key files** for server and client, which can be found on the database server in `/etc/mysql/ssl directory`.

 We now need to **copy the CA certificate, client key and client certificate** to the web server.
+On the web server, create a directory for these files, so that you have write permissions (there can be problems with permissions during copying, which have various solutions you can find).

+Don’t forget to change the appropriate **owner and group for all files used for SSL**, so that Apache which runs under `www-data` and Mysql which runs under `mysql` can read them.

 After that, **open and edit the MySQL configuration file** and set up SSL configuration settings.
 There’s a peculiarity in the commented out SSL settings provided in the configuration file and it’s that “`ssl = on`” is not a valid setting.
 The correct setting that you must use is “`ssl = true`”.

 Do the same on the web server side with the **phpMyAdmin configuration file**.
 Leave the `ssl_verify` setting as false.

-Don’t forget to change the appropriate **owner and group for all files used for SSL**, so that Apache which runs under `www-data` and Mysql which runs under `mysql` can read them.

 ### Hints:

 <details>
   <summary>HINT</summary>

-  -   You can use the `rsync` tool to copy the files.
-Search for “using rsync with sudo”.
+  -   You can use the `scp` or `rsync` tool to copy the files.
 -   In the configuration files, you just need to specify the paths to certificates and keys, and to turn SSL on.
 -   Remember that the database server uses server key and certificate and the web server uses client key and certificate.
 -   For owner or group change of files, use `chown` command.